yyx990803/semi/README.md

 })()
 ```

-When `leading` option is true, it will add a leading semicolon for all newlines that start with one of those special tokens, even is the code is valid without the semicolon:
+When `leading` option is true, it will add a leading semicolon for all newlines that start with one of those special tokens, even if the code is valid without the semicolon:

 ``` js
 var a = 123;